sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/03-appendix/02-breaking-changes.md

 ### Stricter CSS `:global` selector validation

-Previously, a selector like `.foo :global(bar).baz` was valid.
+Previously, a compound selector starting with a global modifier which has universal or type selectors (like `:global(span).foo`) was valid.
 In Svelte 5, this is a validation error instead.
 The reason is that in this selector the resulting CSS would be equivalent to one without `:global` - in other words, `:global` is ignored in this case.

 ### CSS hash position no longer deterministic